-The EN25B16 is a 16M-bit (2048K-byte) Serial Flash memory, with advanced write protection mechanisms, accessed by a high speed SPI-compatible bus.
+The EN25F10 is a 1M-bit (128K-byte) Serial Flash memory, with advanced write protection mechanisms, accessed by a high speed SPI-compatible bus.
 The memory can be programmed 1 to 256 bytes at a time, using the Page Program instruction.

-The EN25B16 has thirty six sectors including thirty one sectors of 64KB, one sector of 32KB, one sector of 16KB, one sector of 8KB and two sectors of 4KB.
-This device is designed to allow either single Sector at a time or full chip erase operation.
-The EN25B16 can protect boot code stored in the small sectors for either bottom or top boot configurations.
+The EN25F10 is designed to allow either single Sector at a time or full chip erase operation.
+The EN25F10 can be configured to protect part of the memory as the software protected mode.
 The device can sustain a minimum of 100K program/erase cycles on each sector.